tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/语音消息及转文本_intl_en.md

 ### [Triggering event callback](id:Poll)

 Event callbacks can be triggered by periodically calling the `Poll` API in `update`.
-The `Poll` API is GME's message pump and should be called periodically for GME to trigger event callbacks; otherwise, the entire SDK service will run exceptionally.
+The `Poll` API should be called periodically for GME to trigger event callbacks; otherwise, the entire SDK service will run exceptionally.
-Refer to the `EnginePollHelper` file in the [demo](https://intl.cloud.tencent.com/zh/document/product/607/18521).
+Refer to the EnginePollHelper file in [Demo](https://intl.cloud.tencent.com/document/product/607/18521).

 <dx-alert infotype="alarm" title="Calling the `Poll` API periodically">